Blockchain’s Potential in Improving Cybersecurity

 Intricacies of cybersecurity in blockchain’s context

-Data security is still a primary concern for most organizations considering using blockchain technology.
-From an organisational standpoint, “confidentiality of data” means ensuring that no unauthorized individual or entity has access to sensitive information that could harm the business.
+Blockchain is a breakthrough in cybersecurity for the digital world although data security is still a primary concern for most organizations considering using blockchain technology.
+From an organizational standpoint, “confidentiality of data” means ensuring that no unauthorized individual or entity has access to sensitive information that could harm the business.

 When blockchains are implemented within an organization, they are referred to as “Private Blockchains”.
 Only authorized personnel have access to the ledgers, which implies that they are protected by the organization’s internal security layers such as firewalls and Virtual Private Networks (VPN).
 However, a well-laid cybersecurity program with clearly defined roles, structured processes, accountability measures, and most importantly a behavioral change across the business should be implemented.